kevinpt/opbasm/README.txt

 By default, Opbasm outputs _.mem_ format ROM listings as produced by KCPSM3.
 If you want to output the _.hex_ format listings produced by KCPSM6 pass the _-x_ option.
 The only difference is that _.mem_ format includes an "@nnn" address directive setting the starting offset for the memory.

+Opbasm returns 0 on success and can be used with automated builds using make or another build/scripting system.

 ===Picoblaze-3 Enhancements===